Home / Blog / Next.js App Router & TypeScript in LaunchSaaS (2026)

 When you're at 2am debugging why a webhook isn't firing, TypeScript strict mode has already caught:

-The Stripe integration alone has 156 TypeScript interfaces defining every webhook event, product object, and subscription status.
+The Stripe integration alone has comprehensive TypeScript interfaces defining every webhook event, product object, and subscription status.
 You'll never ship code that expects a string when Stripe sends a number.

 Type Safety in Authentication